guestisp/asset-to-char-array-webpack-plugin/README.md

  - `charNamePrefix`: Prefix to use when generating the C/C++ const names.
 Default: `_`
  - `addComments`: Add a small comment with the file name before each const.
 Default: `true`,
- - `serverObject`: Server class names used for the route mapping.
-Default: `server`,
+ - `serverCall`: String used to call the server method. used for the route mapping.
+Default: `server.`,
  - `addServerCalls`: If true, the output file contains also the route mapping.
 Default: `true`,
  - `output_H_filename`: Full path to the output file with C/C++ const chars.
 Default: `path.resolve(__dirname, 'webapp.h')`
  - `output_CPP_filename`: Full path to the output file with C/C++ server calls.
 Default: `path.resolve(__dirname, 'webapp.cpp')`-